-The Outlook has, for the first time, built upon the data, modelling, and studies developed within the NYISO's System & Resource Planning Department and will serve as another buildingblock for continued analyses and study work both within and outside of the NYISO.
+The Outlook has, for the first time, built upon the data, modelling, and studies developed within the NYISO's System & Resource Planning Department and will serve as another building block for continued analyses and study work both within and outside of the NYISO.
 The data and findings provided by the Outlook are designed and intended to be used by policymakers, investors, and other stakeholders to identify the challenges and opportunities associated with achieving state policies in an economic and reliable manner.

 The 2022 Reliability Needs Assessment (RNA) will leverage data from the Outlook to identify commitment and dispatch trends and related bulk power system reliability impacts as policy goals are approached.
-The 2022 Grid in Transition study the NYISO is also performing will leverage data from the Outlook to continue analysis surrounding potential grid needs and inform market designs for the future grid.
+The 2022 Grid in Transition study that the NYISO is also performing will leverage data from the Outlook to continue analysis surrounding potential grid needs and inform market designs for the future grid.

-The 2022-2023 Public Policy Transmission Planning cycle kicks off in August, at which time the NYISO will provide an opportunity for any stakeholders or interested parties to submit comments regarding proposed transmission needs that may be driven by public policy requirements and for which transmission solutions should be requested and evaluated.
+The 2022-2023 Public Policy Transmission Planning cycle kicks off in August, at which time the NYISO will provide an opportunity for any stakeholders or interested parties to submit comments regarding proposed transmission needs that may be driven by public policy requirements, such as the transmission opportunities identified in this Outlook, and for which transmission solutions should be requested and evaluated.
+Stakeholders and interested parties should consider the findings and recommendations of the Outlook in formulating their proposed Public Policy Transmission Needs.